UofTActuarial/UofTActuarial.github.io/content/publication/chan-tseung-badescu-lin-2024/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2024-11-09T02:15:57.404798Z'
+publishDate: '2025-03-31T18:49:08.535185Z'
 publication_types:
 - '2'
-abstract: ' With the advancements in technology, telematics data that capture vehicle movement information are becoming available to more insurers.
+abstract: 'With the advancements in technology, telematics data that capture vehicle movement information are becoming available to more insurers.
 Because these data capture the actual driving behavior, they are expected to improve our understanding of driving risk and facilitate more accurate auto insurance ratemaking.
 In this